Pro Evolution Soccer Management: Gameplay

 Every time a match is completed, Glory Points are earned.
 Glory Points can be spent within the game to unlock certain players, extra features, etc. When a certain total is reached, you can apply to manage at a new club (the better the club, the more Glory Points you need).
 As you stay at a club for longer, you will earn more Glory Points.

 Matches are realised using the Pro Evolution Soccer 5 engine, and features commentary from Trevor Brooking and Clive Tyldesley.
 While not all teams are licensed (Liverpool are named Merseyside Red, for example), players are able to edit teams and players or import save data from Pro Evolution Soccer 5.

 Reception

-The game received fairly negative reviews, with critics pointing to the awkward interface and lack of official league and time licences and comparing the title unfavourably to other management simulation series such as LMA Manager and Championship Manager.
+The game received fairly negative reviews, with critics pointing to the awkward interface and lack of official league and team licences and comparing the title unfavourably to other management simulation series such as LMA Manager and Championship Manager.
 Several team managers and team names are incorrect.